elastic/kibana/src/core/TESTING.md

 class FooService {
   setup() {
     return {
+      // note: using an abortion observable is usually an anti-pattern, as unsubscribing from the observable
-      getUpdate$: ({ abort$ = EMPTY }: { abort$?: Observable<undefined> } = {}) => {
+      // is, most of the time, a better solution.
+This is only used for the example purpose. getUpdate$: ({ abort$ = EMPTY }: { abort$?: Observable<undefined> } = {}) => {
         return interval(100).pipe(
             takeUntil(abort$),